huwenboshi/huwenboshi.github.io/_posts/2017-11-23-tips-for-formatting-gwas-summary-stats.markdown

 one need for their analyses is not in the header (e.g. sample size, number of cases and controls, etc.), then one will have to read the GWAS paper to extract these information.

+Note that some GWASs report the total sample size, which includes samples both in the discovery stage, and samples in the replication stage.
+However, it's often the case that sample size of the discovery GWAS stage is the one that matches the data.

 ```
 snp effect_allele other_allele maf effect stderr pvalue